 - Beacon Lighting: Despite being primarily a lighting shop, they stock ceiling fans both with and without lights, across a wide range of brands and designs.

 - Bunnings: The go-to for basics.
-Bunnings doesn’t stock many fancy or unique options, but does carry a basic variety on the more affordable end of things.
+Bunnings doesn’t stock many fancy or unique options but does carry a number of affordable options.

 - Mitre 10: Australia’s other big hardware chain, the ceiling fans available vary depending on each individual franchise.
 Some quite small stores may not stock them at all, so call ahead first.

 - The Good Guys: While most home appliance stores don’t stock ceiling fans, The Good Guys do.
 It may be more convenient to shop here if you’re doing a replacement or renovation of more than just your cooling systems.

 Many retailers are standalone stores, or small chains found only in certain parts of the country.
 Don’t necessarily rule out your local retailer just because their name isn’t nationally known.

 There are definite pros and cons to weigh up when deciding whether or not to install ceiling fans, or even when deciding where you should use ceiling fans and where you should look for another cooling method, such as an air conditioner.
 We’ve written a more in-depth discussion of the pros and cons of ceiling fans vs air conditioners, but here are the main points to consider:

 - Cheaper to buy and run, compared to air conditioners.
 You don’t need to worry about massive power bills if you leave a fan running 24/7.